jupyter-governance/ec-team-compass/docs/accounts.md

 We have a shared GMail account at `projectjupyter@gmail.com`.
 This is used as a common login for many services and tools that we use.
-See [](#paswords) for login credentials.
+See [](#passwords) for login credentials.

 ## Google Calendar

-The Jupyter-wide Google Calendar is managed by the Jupyter Google account.
-Any JEC member can modify the entries by logging in under the Google account and modifying them directly.

-Alternatively, you can delegate rights to your own Google account for modifying the calendar.
+The [Jupyter-wide Google Calendar](https://calendar.google.com/calendar/u/1?cid=bTNoZWs2OWRhZzczODF1bXQ4a2NqZDc1dTRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) is a shared calendar for all of Jupyter's events.
+Editing rights to this calendar is given out on a person-by-person basis.
+All JEC members should have the ability to edit this calendar.
+If you want edit access, ask another member of the JEC to add you to this calendar.

+**To add events**, from your personal Google account, open the calendar app, create an event, and select the **Project Jupyter** calendar.

 (cloudflare)=
 ## CloudFlare for URLs and DNS